SurabhiMishra/SurabhiMishra/README.md

 ## Hi there<img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="29px">

-I'm Surabhi Mishra,an App Developer :iphone:, Competitive Programmer from India who is passionate about technologies.
+I'm Surabhi Mishra,an App Developer :iphone:, Competitive Programmer and a tech enthusiast from India who is passionate about technologies.
 ### ⚡ Technologies
 Talk to me about:
 - Mobile application development using **Flutter**